malek-annabi/private-cloud-manager/docs/PROJECT_WRITEUP.md

 ### AI Operations Layer

 By integrating OpenClaw and Ollama through a custom plugin, the project supports local AI-assisted operations without bypassing the backend.
 The model does not execute directly on the host; it uses explicit tools that call the same backend APIs as the human interface.

+In practice, this requires four pieces to line up:

+- Ollama running locally with a usable instruction model
+- OpenClaw configured to use that local Ollama provider
+- the Private Cloud Manager plugin installed and allowed
+- the plugin configured with the backend base URL and token

+That setup turns the AI layer into a controlled operator surface instead of a shell with vibes.

 ## Why This Project Matters